kattisA/kattis-portfolio/README.md

 ## Description

 The purpose of this project is to highlight my competences and to learn more about making sites.
+Learning more about:
+- html, CSS and w3CSS framework
+- jquery and javascript

 ## Authors